agardnerIT/cloudeventviewer/README.md

 ## Use The CloudEvent Viewer

-Click "Code" > Codespaces > Open codespace on main
+Click "Code" > Codespaces > Create codespace on main

 When the codespace starts, toggle to the Ports tab and open the application on port 6060.